Archonic944/csc223/using ED/ed_basic_notes.md

 | `±nK` | **Kill** (delete) lines | Deletes `n` lines. `+nK` or `nK` deletes forward; `-nK` deletes backward. |

 ### The Quirks of Insert Mode
-* The first line feed does not get inserted if the command ends in I (the one after your command)
+* When "entering insert mode" the first line feed doesn't get inserted
 * If your command enters insert mode, and types some characters, for example, `btlIHello.`, then `Hello.\r\n` will be written to the file, and insert mode will be exited.
 It basically infers the ^Z at the end of the line.
 It will not "enter insert mode" after writing "Hello."

 ### Basic Editing Commands